 Summer in the California Delta means exploring the vast waterways by jet ski or kayak, floating leisurely on inner tubes, or catching a sunrise or sunset from the deck of a houseboat.
 Catch some Delta river crawdads, or better yet, hit up the summer festivals and events and enjoy some live and lively music.

 Love our feathered friends?
-The California Delta is home to hundreds of different species making it an amazing place for birdwatching.
+Then visit the California Delta!
+It’s home to hundreds of different bird species making it an amazing place for bird watching.

 Cycling may be the next best thing to flying, and is a great way to get in touch with the nature that surrounds you.
 Set off on an adventure and explore the Delta on a bicycle…maybe even one built for two.

 The Delta region is a great place to bring the family for a camping trip, with many places to pitch a tent and spend the weekend on the water, fishing and relaxing!

 The Delta region is brimming with great produce and food that you can pick up at farmers’ markets or stop in at one of the family-friendly farms to pick your own!

 The Delta is home to many different fish and a favorite place for fishermen and women, boys and girls to sit on the banks or the back of a boat and hopefully land that day’s dinner!